Father of the Bride Part II: Box office

-In its opening weekend the film made $11.1 million from 1,949 theaters, finishing second at the box office.
+In its opening weekend the film made $11.1 million from 1,949 theaters, finishing second at the US box office.
+It went on to gross $76.6 million in the United States and Canada and $103 million worldwide.

 Critical response

-On Rotten Tomatoes the film holds an approval rating of 52% based on 23 reviews, with an average rating of 5.7/10.
-On Metacritic the film has a weighted average score of 49 out of 100, based on 16 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes the film holds an approval rating of 52% based on 25 reviews, with an average rating of 5.7/10.
+On Metacritic the film has a weighted average score of 49 out of 100, based on 16 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times wrote: "Father of the Bride Part II is not a great movie and not even as good as its 1991 inspiration.
 But it is warm and fuzzy, and has some good laughs and a lot of sweetness."

 Soundtrack

 Alan Silvestri returned to score the music for the film.
 The officially released soundtrack album contains the following 15 tracks: